Information for Housing Applicants

 Many housing providers in Niagara have both rent-geared-to-income and market (full rent) rent units in their communities.

 To apply for a market rent unit, complete the application for housing.
-We'll determine if you qualify for a market rent unit after we review your income.
-You will then be placed on the waiting list(s) of the communities you selected for a market rent unit only.
+You will then be placed on the waiting list(s) of the communities you selected.

 • Seniors housing